At a Glance

 This article shows you how to decide whether to test with a prototype, website, or app on the UserTesting platform.

-On your UserTesting Dashboard, you’ve chosen to create a new unmoderated test to test an app or a website.
+On your UserTesting Dashboard, you’ve chosen to create a new unmoderated test to test an app, a prototype, or a website.
 You’re taken to the following testing menu:

 Each of the three I want to test options allows you to select audiences (by using demographics filters and assigning screener questions), create tasks, and build a test plan.
 But which of the three options best serves your testing goals?